fission/examples/samples/nodejs-chrome-headless/README.md

 ### Building a custom image

 The stock Fission image does not have Chromium built in and we use a modified base image.
-You will need to copy this modified Dockerfile in fission's main repo at environments/nodejs as it needs rest of code of environment.
+Change to `headless-chrome-env` directory and build the custom image.

 ```
  $ docker build -t vishalbiyani/node-chrome:1 .

+ $ docker push vishalbiyani/node-chrome:1

 ```
-Or simply add this section to Dockerfile of NodeJS environment, build a new image and keep it ready.
+Or simply add this section to Dockerfile of [NodeJS](https://github.com/fission/environments/tree/master/nodejs) environment, build a new image and keep it ready.
 We will use this custom image to create environments later.

 ```
 # Needed for chromium